Let’s play a game to see how familiar you are with minerals and the ION4RAW process!

 You almost got it!
 Minerals, including Critical Raw Materials, are essential to the transition.
 For instance, they are needed to create the batteries and magnets needed for wind turbines and electric vehicles motors.

 In fact, an energy system powered by renewable energy requires more critical raw materials than a fossil-based one.
-An electric car for instance requires 6 times more mineral than an electric car!
+An electric car for instance requires 6 times more mineral than a regular car!

 As the supply needs increase, we need to find solutions to extract and recover CRMs in a sustainable manner!
 This is the challenge our ION4RAW project tries to tackle!
 Visit our Objectives page to learn more!